 Who’s involved and how it works

-The TAF is a pooled fund established by Unbound Philanthropy, the Paul Hamlyn Foundation, Barrow Cadbury Trust and the Legal Education Foundation, who bring their combined experience of the migration and legal education space.
+The TAF is a fund established by Unbound Philanthropy, the Paul Hamlyn Foundation, Barrow Cadbury Trust and the Legal Education Foundation, who bring their combined experience of the migration and legal education space.
 NPC manages the TAF day-to-day, bringing expertise in strategic philanthropy and policy-engaged funding.
-An advisory panel involving the founder funders and other experts sets the strategy and oversees grant-making decisions.
+An advisory panel involving the founder funders and other experts sets the strategy, defines our eligibility criteria, and oversees grant-making decisions.

 Ruth Gripper introduces a new strand to NPC's work and the new challenges of helping vulnerable EU citizens secure their settled status in the run up to Brexit.